tsipkens/atems/README.md

 #### 1.1 Imgs and Imgs_ref

-Images are handled primarily by two MATLAB structured arrays:`Imgs_ref` and `Imgs`.
+Images in this program are handled primarily by two MATLAB structured arrays: `Imgs_ref` and `Imgs`.

 The former contains a reference to the images, including file name and containing directory.
+The reference can be generated manually or by using a file explorer by calling the `tools.get_img_ref()` function.

 The latter contains both the imported raw image, as well as processed versions of the image, such as those with the footer removed,